aharris1/Dynamic-Exploration-Route-Planner/Future Plans.md

 High Priority: <br>
 -Extended path planning by stitching multiple paths together end-to-end. <br>
 -Storing refresh token in a file. <br>
--Implementing user-configurable risk-meter, allowing the user to increase or decrease the weight of kills and poddings on valuations.<br>
+-Implementing user-configurable risk-meter, allowing the user to increase or decrease the weight of kills and poddings on system valuations.<br>
 <p>
 Medium Priority: <br>
 -Further tuning the system valuation algorithms <br>